Language: EN

 What would happen the day you have to manage a truck with 8 wheels?
 Well, basically, you have a problem and you will have to review your code 😞.

-But the important thing right now is to clearly see that what is constant, and what is not constant, depends on your program and the solution you have planned to give it.
+But what is important right now is to clearly see that what is constant, and what is not constant, depends on your program and the solution you have planned to give it.

 How is a constant defined?

-Most languages have a reserved keyword to indicate the definition of a variable.
-In most languages, the word is const, although not in all.
+Most languages have a reserved keyword to indicate defining a constant.
+In most languages, the word is const (although not in all).

-Since a constant cannot be reassigned another value, in general, the assignment must be made at the time of declaration.
+Since a constant cannot be reassigned another value, in general, the assignment must be done at the time of declaration.

-So, for example, in C++, Java or C# (strictly typed), a constant is declared as follows
+So, for example, in C++, Java or C# (strictly typed) a constant is declared like this

 const int MAX_WHEELS = 4

-While in JavaScript (dynamically typed), it would not be necessary to indicate the type, and it would be as follows.
+While in JavaScript (dynamically typed) it would not be necessary to indicate the type, and it would look like this.

 const MAX_WHEELS = 4